hristinanikpi/tower_of_hanoi/README.md

 **Figure 2** Tower of Hanoi Solver for 3 disks

+The apllication for 4 disks runs as follow:

 ![Alt text](images/solution_4_disks.png)

 **Figure 3** Tower of Hanoi Solver for 4 disks